Women's Services

 The Women’s Centre staff are working hard to get women’s activities going again, such as sewing activities and basket weaving using wattle grass, and there are plans afoot to start to experiment with raffia grass.
 There are walking expeditions to the beach and the ladies organise ‘Pamper Days’, where all manner of women’s beauty treatments come to the fore – hair dyeing hair, manicures, pedicures, skin treatments and so on.

 In 2017 the Men’s Shed challenged the Women’s Centre in a Christmas dancing competition at the community hall.
 The women won and the competition was repeated in the New Year and the women won again.
-Dancing is a very popular activity and the ladies are keen to hold their ‘title’.
+Dancing is a very popular activity, and the ladies are keen to hold their ‘title’.
 The challenge is on!

 Margaret (Margie) Barnes, Manager of Community Development Services is keen to see the ladies come and see what the Women’s Services are doing in the Lockhart River community.